 I think I have a real shot at doing it.

-Uh I've been out there every day talking to the people while Kathleen Rice has been completely absent.
+I've been out there every day talking to the people while Kathleen Rice has been completely absent.

-And she's also absent from DC.
+And she's also absent from D.C.
+She's missed over 160 votes.

-It's double that of the average Congress person.
+It's double that of the average congressperson.

-We need strong representation in this district that's gonna fight for those funds, and Kathleen Rice just isn't doing the job.
+We need strong representation in this district that's going to fight for those funds.

 You know, it is amazing.

-And uh, you know, that's not what Nassau County wants.
+And, you know, that's not what Nassau County wants.

 One of the things I'm doing if elected, and I think it's pretty novel.